Guiding German Visitors Around the RegionJanuary 15, 2020

 What benefit has the course been to you?

 Guiding is so much fun, it’s different every day and enables me to meet lots of new different people.
-As well as providing me with the opportunity to work flexibly in an industry and location that I love, it has also given me enough experience, confidence, skills and knowledge to go ahead a become a Blue Badge Guide.
+As well as providing me with the opportunity to work flexibly in an industry and location that I love, it has also given me enough experience, confidence, skills and knowledge to go ahead and train to become a Blue Badge Guide (this should be, and hopefully successfully, completed by mid 2021).
 There is always a shortage of guides with additional language skills so I’d whole-heartedly encourage anyone who can speak fluent German and loves to talk to people and travel to think about taking advantage of these training opportunities.

 Courses will run in Scotland and Liverpool in March 2020.